NWBArk/InspectWeaponsExpanded/README.md

 See [Changelogs](/CHANGELOG.md).

 ### Current limits:
-- Requires Screen Space Shaders as this addon needs to call SSS' weapon DoF command.
 - DOF's fade start/length are not customizable at the moment.
 - In-game UI doesn't have fade in/out animation when inspection starts/ends.